-“When am I ovulating?” is the question to ask if you want to get pregnant.
-There are clues to your fertility in the symptoms of ovulation - they help you identify the best time of month to conceive a baby.
+“When am I ovulating?” is the most question to ask if you want to get pregnant.
+These top three symptoms of ovulation provide clues to your fertile window – and tell you when it’s time to conceive a baby.

 “Your menstrual cycle can basically be divided into three phases: the pre-ovulatory infertile phase, the fertile phase, and the post-ovulatory infertile phase,” write the doctors in Our Bodies, Ourselves.
 “You can determine which of the phases you are in by observing the three primary fertility signs: waking temperature, cervical fluid, and cervical position.”

 Watching for your natural symptoms of ovulation can help you get pregnant because they reveal the most fertile time of the month.
 Yes, you can get pregnant at other times during your cycle (we all know women who have!), but your chances of pregnancy are increased if you focus on certain times of the month.

 Are You Ovulating?
 3 Physical Signs of Ovulation